 Paul Lickiss, Professor of Organometallic Chemistry, is interested in the chemistry of main group compounds, particularly organosilicon compounds.
-Research is currently focused in several areas.

 The use of bulky groups to promote new reaction pathways and novel structural features has led to bridged Si cations being prepared.
 The fundamentals of organosilicon reaction mechanisms are of continuing interest to the group.